-Silicones are commonly found in skincare products, and they can come in a variety of different structures reflected in their name.
+Silicones are commonly found in skincare products, and they can come in many different forms with a variety of different structures reflected in their name.
 If an ingredient ends with -cone, -conol, -siloxane, or -quioxane, then it is most likely a silicone.

 Are silicones safe?